 After Lavinia sends the Color soaring out in the sky, right through the bottom of the well, Ward Phillips rushes to the basement of the Gardener home and locks himself down there.
 When he later comes out of there, he finds himself surrounded by a splotch of greyish dust.
 With no sign of the Color now, the entire landmass that was previously affected by it, now seems to be in ruins, as if someone burned it down with acid.

 In the final scene of the film, Ward stands right above a water body that runs through the destroyed fabled lands of what once was infested by the Color.
 He claims that even though the place is buried deep under the water, he will never drink it.
 He then takes a compass and observes all the distortions in the magnetic fields of the place, indicating that the Color is still out there somewhere, lurking all around him.
 Before the credits start rolling, one can see the remnants of the mysterious hues of the Color still reflecting in the sky right above the water body.
-So the color was probably a weapon of mass destruction and is slowly consuming the world all around it.
+So, color was probably a weapon of mass destruction and slowly consumed the world around it.

 Even throughout the movie, the way it steadily spreads all across the Gardner family’s home and their surroundings, no one is initially able to notice all the changes that it brings.
 Although its assimilation of the world might seem a bit too slow, one must not forget that time is relative.
 So its rate of causing destruction might just be relatively a small segment of time for the ones who have created it.